breaman/AuthServerTemplate/README.md

 To generate a new project based on the template, from a command prompt type
 ```
-dotnet new breamanAuthServer -n <projectName>
+dotnet new breamanIdentityServer -n <projectName>
 ```

+If your project name has a '.' in it, you will need to do perform a search and replace on files to remove the '_' (underscore) that replaces the '.' (period) reported in this issue https://github.com/aspnet/JavaScriptServices/issues/1225

 To uninstall this template, open a command prompt and type
 ```